 Winemaking in the region dates to the Roman Empire era.
-Today it is still possible to visit a well preserved ancient Roman farm nearby – S. Cucufate.
+Today it is still possible to visit a well preserved ancient Roman farm nearby – São Cucufate.

 Q: Tell us a little bit about the food of your region.

-Alentejo is the place for foodies.
-You have all sorts of black pig pork sausages and chorizos, sheep and goat cheeses everywhere, and some of the best olives and olive oils you can find.
+A: Alentejo is a place for foodies.
+You have all sorts of black pig sausages and chorizos (chouriços em portuguese), sheep and goat cheeses everywhere, and some of the best olives and olive oils you can find.
 The meat here is mainly pork and lamb and you also get a wide variety of fresh fish from the Atlantic coast and, of course, cod fish.
 Alentejo is also home of “migas” and “açordas”, very typical dishes you will only find here.

 Some typical Portuguese foods featured at Herdade do Sobroso.

 Q: What is your favorite local restaurant?

 A: My favorite local restaurant is “Quarta-feira” that literally means “Wednesday”.
 It is the best food experience one can get around in Alentejo.
 Top quality food and wine, friendly and welcoming people, and you do not choose what you will have, they choose for you according to what they are serving that day.
 You can relax with your eyes closed 😊

 Q: What is their specialty?